Manu343726/Turbo/README.md

 The features explained above have some implementation issues (Working on...):

+ - **Template specialization  priority issues.
+A C++ ISO Standard bug?**: The initial implementation of `tml::eval` consisted on three different cases (Partial specializations), one for each kind of expression the library is cappable of evaluate:

+    1. **Simple values**: The result of evaluating a value is the value itself

+        using result = tml::eval<tml::Int<0>>; //result is Int<0>
+        using result = tml::eval<int>; //result is int

+    2. **Parametrized expressions**: Parametrized expressions are not functions, but their parameters could be anything, so they must be evaluated

+        using vector = tml::eval<std::vector<tml::function<int>>>; // vector is std::vector<int>

+    3. **Functional expressions**: Same as parametrized expressions, but they have a result which should be computed (Extracted)

+        using myint = tml::eval<tml::function<int>>; //myint is int

+    4. **Functional expressions with binded argumments**: `tml::eval` could be used to reevaluate an existing (Instanced) functional expression with a new set of parameters

+        using result = tml::eval<tml::function<int>,double>; //result is double

+   In addition to this generic cases, the user could explicitly specialize the implementation of `tml::eval` (The internal template `tml::impl::eval`) to make `tml::eval` work in a custom and specific way.
+For example:

+        struct foo {};

+        //We customize tml::eval saying the result of evaluating 'foo' is 'int' template<>
+        struct eval<foo> : public tml::function<int>
+        {};

+   When the specialized expression is complex (Like a template `template<typename T> struct bar{};`) that specialization has conflicts with the default generic specializations.
+   The *common sense* says that our custom specialization should be instanced, because `bar<T>` is more specialized than `F<T>` (The generic functional case).
+   Instead, the generic specialization is instanced or the compilation fails due to ambiguous template specializations (Depending on the compiler).

+   This situation [was discussed](http://stackoverflow.com/questions/23393962/partial-template-template-based-specialization-vs-explicit-partial-template-spec) for two weeks, and after some effort we conclused this is an issue on the wording of the ISO Standard, specifically:

+   > If for each type being considered a given template is at least as specialized for all types, and
+   > more specialized for some set of types and the other template is not more specialized for any types, or
+   > {the other template} is not at least as specialized for any types,
+   > then the given template is more specialized than the other template.

+   An ambiguity problem  very similar to [an official ISO C++ issue](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#1705) which has no official resolution (At June 2014).

  - **`tml::multi_lambda` evaluation doesn't work on GCC**: The multiple-variable lambda template is defined as follows:

          template<typename...
 VARIABLES , typename BODY>